danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 believed in god.
 I never believed that narrative.
 I know work was real.
 The workers were real.
 Their struggle was real.
 I believe in that narrative.

+### State

+The code is static.
+Why is that important?
+The frozen state yielding a multitude of infinities in variation through time fascinates me.
+Feels paradoxical.
+Goes on to talk about complexity.
+The scope or sampling window matters.
 Static or in flux.
 The fan in the Robert Miles on ai safety video is the intitial instance that made me think of this.
 Has to do with the presentation aspect.
 I work on the code until it reaches a static state which is most to my liking.
 While I might not listen to an eternity's worth of the generated material I'll listen to a good long while.
 The longest I have in the past listened to a material to make sure I liked all of the material I generated with a atatic piece of code is 8 and a half hours.
 I did that for No value without utility which can be found here: https://danielmkarlsson.github.io/